-Find answers to the questions from the Using Student-Specific Course Demand Projections training session and learn the essential features of Align with Predict to optimize your Spring 2022 schedule building!
+Find answers to the questions from the Using Student-Specific Course Demand Projections training session and learn the essential features of Align with Predict to optimize your schedule building!

 Have additional questions or want to provide input on optimizing Align with Predict?
 Join the discussion in the Community!

 What is the difference between a projection and a prediction?

 Projection and prediction are synonymous.
 When you are looking at the Course List, Seats Needed is a projection for an individual course.
 If you click into an individual course, the orange bar in the Seats and Enrollment graph is called the predict number and is the student-driven, pathway-driven number.